Projects per year

 In the crucible of the classroom, through my research-led modules and my research methods teaching, I demonstrate how I do what I do, as well as how I know what I know, so students understand the structures behind the information and become independent, professional researchers themselves.
 This approach is informed by pedagogic scholarship, including a 2009 PGCert in Teaching and Learning in Higher Education (Distinction) and 2021 Senior Fellowship of the Higher Education Academy.

-I particularly enjoy developing and leading collaborative staff-student research projects with arts and heritage organisations, such as Profiles of the Past and Objects Unwrapped.
+I also enjoy developing and leading collaborative staff-student research projects with arts and heritage organisations, such as Profiles of the Past and Objects Unwrapped.
 These projects demystify research, break down staff-student hierarchies, share networks and resources, teach aspiring professionals the tools of the trade and create showcases for original work that becomes part of public debate.

 Education/Academic qualification

-PhD, University of the Arts London
+PhD, History of Photography, University of the Arts London

 External positions